babelomics/MIGNON/4_advanced.md

 Because of the underlying design of MIGNON, the different tools that make up the pipeline can be conceived as black boxes that receive an input and generate an output that is used as input for the next tool.
 As all the executions occur within docker containers, the tools can be easily replaced if the new tool input/output match the workflow schema.
 By making small changes to the MIGNON WDL code (in terms of lines of code), users can replace a particular tool with little effort.
 To demonstrate this, we created a new version of the workflow where we changed the featureCounts tool for [HT-Seq](https://htseq.readthedocs.io/en/master/), which is an alternative tool to obtain the number of counts per gene used in the [Genomic Data Commons mRNA analysis pipeline](https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline/).

 The first step to include or substitute a tool is identifying the inputs and outputs that it requires and produces, respectively.
 In a very similar fashion to featureCounts, HT-Seq takes as input an alignment file (SAM or BAM) together with a genome annotation file (GTF) and outputs a tab-separated text file with the number of counts per gene in the GTF file.
-In this sense, we are going to replace featureCounts with a tool that performs the same task in the workflow. **However, unlike featureCounts, HT-Seq can not be applied to several samples at the same time**.
-This creates a conflict because in MIGNON, featureCounts has a double purpose: It counts the number of reads per feature and **summarizes the output of the alignments into a single output, taking as input the array of alignment files**.
-To address this problem, we will start creating two different WDL tasks to perform the same steps that are carried out on the featureCounts execution: One that will run HT-Seq in a single sample manner and other that will merge all the individual count tables.
+In this sense, we are going to replace featureCounts with a tool that performs the same task in the workflow. **However, unlike featureCounts, HT-Seq cannot be applied to several samples at the same time**.
+This creates a conflict because in MIGNON, featureCounts has a double purpose: it counts the number of reads per feature and **summarizes the output of the alignments into a single output, taking as input the array of alignment files**.
+To address this problem, we will start creating two different WDL tasks to perform the same steps that are carried out on the featureCounts execution: one that will run HT-Seq in a single sample manner and another one that will merge all the individual count tables.

 ```
 # 1 - HTSEQ